EllDy96/CarlGang/README.md

 (davide)

 #### MIDI
-The synth *fm* is instantiated as a global variable (~monoNote) with amplitude equal to zero.
-The *noteOnFunc* exploits the *set* function and set the frequency, the amplitude (according to the normalized velocity) and the gate in order to trigger the attack of the envelop.
-The *noteOffFunc* uses the same *set* function and set the gate equal to zero in order to trigger the release of the synth.
+The synth *fm* is instantiated as a global variable (~monoNote) with amplitude equal to zero, in order to easily have access to the parameters and immediately change them "on the fly" when the user is playing.
+The *noteOnFunc* exploits the *set* function and set the frequency, the amplitude (according to the normalized velocity).
+The *noteOffFunc* uses the same *set* function and set the amplitude equal to zero in order to stop the synth.
 Therefore, using a MIDI keyboard you can control the carrier's frequency and amplitude as well as the duration of the sound produced.

 #### OSC
+Osc is used to manage the client-server part that is responsible to the exchange of messages from the user interface and the synthetiser.
+The OSC receiver is active at the address 127.0.0.1 (localhost) at port 57120.
+The received messages contain 4 parameters that correspond to the horizontal and vertical coordinates of the centroid of the hand, the palm-index distance and the palm slope.
+This parameters are received in the interval [0,1] and mapped, using the *LinLin* function, in proper intervals selected with the purpose of have a pleasent experience.
+The x-axis coordinate of the centroid is mapped into the [0.01,0.3] interval and assigned to the feedback; the y-axis coordinate of the centroid is mapped in [0.1,1.5] and manage the modulation amplitude; the palm length is mapped into [20,2000] and set the cut off frequency of the LPF and the palm slope is mapped intp [0,0.6] and set the reverb amount.
+The parameters after the mapping phase are assigned to the *~monoNote* through the *set* function.

 ### Control Interface
 #### Hand Interaction